chef/chef-web-docs/_vendor/github.com/chef/chef-server/docs-chef-io/content/server/upgrade_server_ha_v2.md

     chef-backend-ctl set-cluster-failover off
     ```

-1. Stop the Elasticsearch services:
+1. Stop the Elasticsearch services on ALL backends.
+ALL backends must be down simultaneously to prevent elastic search trying to recover indices.

   ```bash
   sudo chef-backend-ctl stop elasticsearch
   ```

-1. Delete the current Elasticsearch indexes.
+1. Delete the current Elasticsearch indices from ALL backends.
 This step ensures that Elasticsearch creates new indexes with the upgraded Elasticsearch version.
 Use the command:

   ```bash
   sudo rm -fr /var/opt/chef-backend/elasticsearch/data/*
   ```

-1. Restart the Elasticsearch services:
+1. Restart the Elasticsearch services on ALL backends:

   ```bash
   sudo chef-backend-ctl start elasticsearch